What is the Clarkson-Montesinos Institute?

 The organisation Bonsucro fosters the sustainability of the sugarcane sector through a metric-based certification scheme and supports continuous improvement for members.
 On 8 July 2013, the Board of Bonsucro suspended Tate & Lyle Sugars (TLS, owned by the Fanjul brothers) from membership in Bonsucro with immediate effect.
 This suspension has meant that TLS is unable to benefit from membership privileges including, but not limited to, access to Bonsucro certification.
 TLS had not, in the view of the Board, demonstrated adequate progress within a reasonable time-scale towards meeting the requirements of the Board to provide information regarding a complaint made against the company, nor adequately explained why these requirements could not be met.

 What has been the reaction of the Dominican Government to the USDOL report so far?

-Two days before the USDOL report was released, the Dominican Republic Constitutional Court decided, against all legal precedents and in contravention to previous International courts verdicts, to strip of all right to nationality and according civil rights to Haitians who have lived some of them for more than 20 years in the DR and also to their descendants BORN in the DR .. in a move that has been named by the international press as a “Civil Genocide”.
+Two days before the USDOL report was released, the Dominican Republic Constitutional Court decided, against all legal precedents and in contravention to previous International court verdicts, to strip all rights to nationality and according civil rights to Haitians who have lived some of them for more than 20 years in the DR and also to their descendants BORN in the DR .. in a move that has been named by the international press as a “Civil Genocide”.